Asad Khan (Mughal noble): Career

 Asad Khan entered Mughal imperial service in 1654, during the 27th year of Mughal emperor Shah Jahan's reign.
 Under Shah Jahan's successor Aurangzeb, Asad Khan occupied the post of second bakhshi (paymaster) until 1670, when he was made deputy to the wazir.
 He held this position until 1676, when he became wazir himself.

 From the 1680s onwards, nobles of Aurangzeb split into two main factions; Asad Khan and his influential son Zulfiqar Khan emerged as the leaders of one side, while Ghaziuddin Khan and Chin Qilich Khan headed the other.
 These factions determined noble politics towards the end of Aurangzeb's reign.

 From 1684, Asad Khan served in the Deccan.
-On one occasion him and Zulfiqar Khan accompanied a military expedition to capture Jinji headed by prince Kam Bakhsh, a son of Aurangzeb.
+He seized the towns of Kurnool and Cuddapah in order to secure supply lines to facilitate the Siege of Jinji, which was led by his son Zulfiqar Khan.
+In 1691, Aurangzeb sent Asad Khan and the prince Kam Bakhsh to Jinji to aid Zulfiqar Khan in the siege.
 Upon difficulties securing the fort, Kam Bakhsh discreetly opened negotiations with the enemy against Aurangzeb's direct orders.
 Asad Khan and his son learned of this and readily arrested him; he was then mistreated, and Asad Khan is known to have abused Kam Bakhsh directly.
 Aurangzeb thereupon threatened to relieve Asad Khan of the wazir position, but never acted on this.
 Munis Faruqui underlines this event as illustrative of how Aurangzeb protected his nobles, sometimes at the expense of the royal princes.

 Aurangzeb in his last will is thought to have appointed Asad Khan as wazir indefinitely after his demise.
 In the succession struggle following Aurangzeb's death, Asad Khan and his son allied with prince Azam Shah.
 However, prince Muhammad Muazzam defeated him in the Battle of Jajau and ascended the throne as Bahadur Shah.
 As emperor, Bahadur Shah sought to weaken the influence of Asad Khan and Zulfiqar Khan by giving the position of wazir to Munim Khan, ending Asad Khan's tenure as wazir in 1707.
-Asad Khan was instead given the high position of Vakil-i-Mutlaq.
+Asad Khan was instead given the high position of Vakil-i-Mutlaq, which had not been in use since the reign of Shah Jahan.
 This was to the discontent of Asad Khan, and he was still able to negotiate partial control over the post of wazir.
-Asad Khan's rank was also increased to 8000 horses.
+Asad Khan's rank was also increased to 8000 horses, and he was granted the title Asaf-ud-Daula.

 in 1712, Bahadur Shah was succeeded by his son Jahandar Shah, under whom Asad Khan remained wakil-i-mutlaq.
-However, the following year Jahandar Shah was defeated in battle by Farrukhsiyar, and sought refuge at Asad Khan's household.
+He was also made governor of Gujarat, although he held this position in absentee.
+The following year, Jahandar Shah was defeated in battle by Farrukhsiyar, and sought refuge at Asad Khan's household.
 Asad Khan and his son Zulfiqar Khan, despite having supported Jahandar Shah uptil then, decided to turn over Jahandar Shah to the new emperor.
 However, Farrukhsiyar was mistrustful of Asad Khan and had his son killed.
 Asad Khan then spent the rest of his life in obscurity, and died on 15 June 1716.